-From the number of distinct Graham sequences of length k on n-vertex graphs, we obtain several integer sequences.
-For example, these quantities for k=4 and n from 1 to 16 are
+From the number of distinct Graham sequences of depth k on n-vertex graphs, we obtain several integer sequences.
+For example, thes quantities for k = 3 and n from 1 to 16 are

-This is now A383998 in the OEIS.
 We plot this and the number of unlabeled trees on n vertices below.